oracle-livelabs/goldengate/ggma-topologies/bidirectional-replication-using-admin-client/bidirectional-data-replication-using-admin-client.md

    After testing the active-active bidirectional scenario, you must remove this replication setup so that you can test other topologies and environments available in this system.

-   To delete this environment, use the `delete_replication_activeactive_adminclient.sh`.
+   To delete this environment, use the `delete_replication_ActiveActive_adminclient.sh`.
 You can also use this script to test and delete data replication environments in your own test enviornment.

    To delete the setup:

-   1. Run the script `delete_replication_activeactive_adminclient.sh`.
+   1. Run the script `delete_replication_ActiveActive_adminclient.sh`.

       ```
         <copy>

-           ./delete_replication_activeactive_adminclient.sh
+           ./delete_replication_ActiveActive_adminclient.sh

         </copy>